chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 County & neighbors
 ##################

-"County & neighbors" models are fit on sales data of each county and its adjacent counties.
-Adjacent counties are counties whose boundaries are located within 10km or less of the boundaries of the target county.
+"County & neighbors" models are fit on sales data of each county and its neighboring counties.
+Neighboring counties are counties whose boundaries are located within 10km or less of the boundaries of the target county.

 County-level models with neighbors formed the basis of our first published high-resolution land value map (`Nolte (2020) PNAS <https://doi.org/10.5061/dryad.np5hqbzq9>`_).

-:Identifier: 5-digit county FIPS code (:any:`fips`) with :code:`-nb` suffix.
+:Identifier: ``county-nb`` or 5-digit county FIPS code (:any:`fips`) with :code:`-nb` suffix.

 :Example: ``06037-nb`` is Los Angeles county, California, and its five adjacent counties (Ventura, Kern, San Bernardino, Riverside, and Orange)